 Traditionally, investors trade stocks through a brokerage house or via an online broker more recently, on alternative trading platforms where investors can buy partial shares of a stock.
 As with most things in life, it’s generally a good idea to look around, kick some proverbial tires, and choose a broker with the best ETF trading services for you.

 Investors can choose from different categories of ETF trading accounts, ranging from standard trading accounts with basic trading services to retirement accounts, specialty accounts, or managed portfolio accounts that offer portfolios managed by professional money managers.
-When looking for a good ETF trading platform, seek an account that offers the ability to regularly track market performance, create a unique portfolio trading plan, and “test” sample portfolios before you start trading for real.

 Step 2.
 Select an ETF Trading Strategy